Pakistan's crisis man

 In Kingston, one of the greatest wicketkeeper-batsmen of them all is born.
 Jeff Dujon was a wonderfully athletic keeper, and an exhilarating sight standing back to the West Indian pace battery of the 1980s.
 He was good enough to play his first two Tests as a specialist batsman, and to open in one Test in England in 1988, and to make 3322 Test runs in all.
-Dujon was the Healy of his day, but with grace; he was a frightening irritant at No. 7.

 Two Test hat-tricks in one day for Australian legspinner Jimmy Matthews.
 Unsurprisingly, it's a unique feat, but what's even more amazing is that Matthews didn't need the help of any fielders: two of the six were bowled, two lbw, and two caught-and-bowled.
 This came in the first match of the Triangular Tournament - a nine-Test series that also involved England - as Australia routed South Africa by an innings and 88 runs at Old Trafford.
 Bizarrely, Matthews never played after that tournament.

 Graeme Hick rumbled along to seemingly inexorable greatness, as he became only the second man since the war (New Zealand's Glenn Turner was the other) to make 1000 first-class runs in England by the end of May.
-He did it against West Indies, too, punishing his future torturers Curtly Ambrose and Courtney Walsh in a blistering 172.
+And he did it against West Indies too, punishing his future torturers Curtly Ambrose and Courtney Walsh in a blistering 172.
 The milestone came up when he reached 153.
 It's richly ironic that Ambrose was the bowler, such was the devastating impact he would later have on Hick's career.

 Nobody, not even Hick, has scored more than the great Jack Hobbs' 199 first-class centuries, and on this day at Old Trafford he made his last, for Surrey against Lancashire, at the age of 51 years and 163 days.